Enroll Windows devices in Intune by using Windows Autopilot

 Autopilot deployment profiles are used to configure the Autopilot devices.
 You can create up to 350 profiles per tenant.

 In the Microsoft Endpoint Manager admin center, choose Devices > Windows > Windows enrollment > Deployment Profiles > Create Profile > Windows PC or HoloLens.
 This article explains how to set up Autopilot for Windows PC.
-For more information about Autopilot and Hololens, see Windows Autopilot for HoloLens 2.
+For more information about Autopilot and HoloLens, see Windows Autopilot for HoloLens 2.

 On the Basics page, type a Name and optional Description.

 If you want all devices in the assigned groups to automatically convert to Autopilot, set Convert all targeted devices to Autopilot to Yes.
 All corporate owned, non-Autopilot devices in assigned groups will register with the Autopilot deployment service.
-Personally owned devices will not be converted to Autopilot.
+Personally owned devices won't be converted to Autopilot.
 Allow 48 hours for the registration to be processed.
 When the device is unenrolled and reset, Autopilot will enroll it.
 After a device is registered in this way, disabling this option or removing the profile assignment won't remove the device from the Autopilot deployment service.
 You must instead remove the device directly.

 On the Out-of-box experience (OOBE) page, for Deployment mode, choose one of these two options: